jecluis/custom-project-status/README.md

   can be a substring of the actual status value.
 - **default-pr-status:** The name of the status to add a _pull request_ to.
 This can be a substring of the actual status value.

+Both `default-issue-status` and `default-pr-status` can be optional IFF the action is not triggered on either `issues` or `pull_request`, respectively.
+I.e., if the action is triggered just on `pull_request`, we need to specify `default-pr-status`, but we don't need to specify `default-issue-status`.

 ### Output